PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Addresses/Lecture/english.md

 In C "null" usually means we are accessing memory that has not been set to anything.

-It is generally not a good idea to read memory outside the "bounds" (boundaries) of an array!
-So, in C we have to manually check how long our array is.
-One of the parameters (inputs) from main is called `argc` which stands for "argument count", and funny enough `argc` is an int!
-You can use `argc` to see how many arguments were given!
+It is generally not a good idea to read memory that has not been set, as it proably has random 0s and 1s from something else.

+In C we have to manually check how long our array is so that we don't accidentally offset outside of the array.

+One of the parameters (inputs) from main is called `argc` which stands for "argument count", `argc` is an int.
+You can use `argc` to prevent yourself from offsetting outside of the arrays bounds.
+Yiu can also use `argc` see how many arguments were given.

 Change our program to detect if it was run with an argument by using `argc`'s number.